CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 **Addresses**
 When giving addresses spell out the street name entirely, but abbreviate the type of street (St., Rd.
 Blvd., etc).

-Example 1401 John F. Kennedy Blvd.
+Example: 1401 John F. Kennedy Blvd.

 **All right / alright**
-Although alright is widely used, it is considered nonstandard English.
+Although "alright" is widely used, it is considered nonstandard English.
 As the American Heritage Dictionary notes, it is not “all right to use alright.”

 **Bimonthly / semimonthly**

 * Bimonthly is an adjective that means every two months.
 Bimonthly is also a noun referring to a publication issued every two months.

-Example I brought the cake for the bimonthly office party.
+Example: I brought the cake for the bimonthly office party.

-Example The company publishes several popular bimonthlies.
+Example: The company publishes several popular bimonthlies.

 * Semimonthly is an adjective that means happening twice a month.

-Example We have semimonthly meetings on the 1st and the 15th.
+Example: We have semimonthly meetings on the 1st and the 15th.

 **Capital / capitol**